 The Chemical Dialogue (CD) continues to discuss ways to contribute to APEC's overarching goals of trade liberalization and business facilitation.

-The CD program of work focused on the challenges imposed by different approaches to regulation, including the difficulty in balancing the protection of trade secrets and confidential information with the need for transparency, facilitating data exchange, and the varying regulatory approaches to the treatment of chemicals in articles.
-The CD also continued to emphasize the integration of its work with the international chemicals agenda, including the Strategic Approach to International Chemicals Management (SAICM).
+The CD program of work focuses on the challenges imposed by different approaches to regulation, including the difficulty in balancing the protection of trade secrets and confidential information with the need for transparency, facilitating data exchange, and the varying regulatory approaches to the treatment of chemicals in articles.
+The CD also continued to emphasize the integration of its work with the international chemicals agenda, including the UN’s Strategic Approach to International Chemicals Management (SAICM).

 Important CD activities include: